Coco Chanel: Death

 As 1971 began, Chanel was 87 years old, tired, and ailing.
 She carried out her usual routine of preparing the spring catalogue.
 She had gone for a long drive on the afternoon of Saturday, 9 January.
 Soon after, feeling ill, she went to bed early.
-She announced her final words to her maid which were: "You see, this is how you die."
+She said her final words to her maid: "You see, this is how you die."
 She died on Sunday, 10 January 1971, at the Hotel Ritz, where she had resided for more than 30 years.

 Her funeral was held at the Église de la Madeleine; her fashion models occupied the first seats during the ceremony and her coffin was covered with white flowers—camellias, gardenias, orchids, azaleas and a few red roses.
-Salvador Dalí, Serge Lifar, Jacques Chazot, Yves Saint Laurent and Marie-Hélène de Rothschild attended her funeral in the Church of the Madeleine.
+Salvador Dalí, Marlene Dietrich, Serge Lifar, Cristóbal Balenciaga, Jacques Chazot, Yves Saint Laurent and Marie-Hélène de Rothschild attended her funeral in the Church of the Madeleine.

 Her grave is in the Bois-de-Vaux Cemetery, Lausanne, Switzerland.

 Most of her estate was inherited by her nephew André Palasse, who lived in Switzerland, and his two daughters, who lived in Paris.

 Although Chanel was viewed as a prominent figure of luxury fashion during her life, Chanel's influence has been examined further after her death in 1971.
-When Chanel died, the first lady of France, Mme Pompidou, organized a hero's tribute.
-Soon, damaging documents from French intelligence agencies were released that outlined Chanel's wartime involvements, quickly ending her monumental funeral plans.
+When Chanel died, the First Lady of France, Claude Pompidou, organised a hero's tribute.
+Soon, French intelligence agencies released damaging documents that outlined Chanel's wartime involvements, quickly ending her monumental funeral plans.